 The Library’s Patrons provide valued support for development, conservation and digitisation of the Library's collections.
 They may also support specific programs such as fellowships, scholarships and public programs through the National Library of Australia Fund.

-You can become a National Library Patron by donating $1,000 or more.
+You can become a Library Patron by donating $1,000 or more.
 You can also become a Patron by giving regularly over time.

 All Patrons are acknowledged in the Library's Annual Report and on the Library website.

-All Bronze, Silver, Gold, Platinum and Principal Patrons are recognised on an Honour Board in the National Library.
+Additionally, all Bronze, Silver, Gold, Platinum and Principal Patrons are recognised on an Honour Board in the Library.

-Patrons at all levels are recognised for their contribution through the Library's Patron program.
+Patrons at all levels are also recognised for their contribution through the Library's Patron program.
 The program invites Patrons to a range of activities and events throughout the year, as well as providing special offers and privileges.
 Patron events may include curator talks, special collection viewings and an annual celebration held in Canberra, Sydney and Melbourne.

-What some of our Patrons have to say:
+What our Patrons say